blakekrpec/PyPeekr/README.md

     Enable remote access for the web server

 ### Client
-The client is a Qt GUI written in python intended to run on a RaspberryPi.
-However, being in python, portability to other OS shouldn't be too painful.
+The client will be written in python and will listen for data from server, and send it to the gui to be displayed.

+### GUI
+The gui is written in python with Qt.
+It spawns a client to listen to data from server, and displays it in the gui.

-The client lives in the pypi_monitor pip package.
-The setup.sh script included will create a python virtual environment for you, and install pypi_monitor in it.
+The gui, and client live in the pypi_monitor pip package.
+The linux_setup.sh script included will create a python virtual environment for you, and install pypi_monitor in it.

 Run the setup
 ```
-./linux)setup.sh
+./linux_setup.sh
 ```
 Source the python virtual environment
 ```